 One of the most important but rare side effects is an injury to the hard dura mater, the so-called meninges or cerebral membrane in the spinal cord surrounding the central nervous system.
 In order to circumvent this side effect, we always select the access point at the level of the sacral hiatus, the area below the lumbar vertebra.
 The spinal cord has no dura mater in this area.

 Principle of neuromodulation with the PASHA® Catheter

-The PASHA® multi-function electrode is navigated precisely to one or more areas where pain is triggered.
-Being placed at the front end of an elastic tube the flexible catheter is navigated through the spinal canal via x-ray supervision, in realtime.
+The PASHA® multi-function electrode is navigated precisely to one or more areas where the pain is triggered.
+Being placed at the front end of an elastic tube the flexible catheter is navigated through the spinal canal via x-ray supervision, in real time.